Warning: mysql_fetch_row(): supplied argument is not a valid MySQL result resource in /home/popasm11/public_html/kia/incidents.php on line 6

 The Seahorse crashed and burned just to the south of Highway 9 approximately 11 miles west-southwest of Dong Ha, 13 miles northeast of Khe Sanh, 16 miles south of the demilitarized zone (DMZ) and 17 miles west of Quang Tri City, Quang Tri Province, South Vietnam.

 Larry D. Robinson, another Marine helicopter aircraft commander, friend and roommate of Phil Ducat, was on temporary duty as a ground Forward Air Controller (FAC) with the 3rd Battalion, 7th Marines who were participating in Operation Prairie.
-This battalion was protecting a bridge in the same area where the medevac helicopter crashed and burned.
+This battalion was protecting a bridge in the same area where the medevac helicopter had crashed and burned earlier.
 This unit was also tasked with the ground search of the medevac's crash site.
 They found many pieces of the aircraft including a large number of engine parts.

 As tragic as this loss is, it is also the only documented instance wherein a Marine helicopter in flight was knocked out of the sky by American artillery at any time during the Vietnam War.